mhasoba/TheMulQuaBio/BiolStructs_C/Part_03-Operators_expressions_typecasting.md

 # Exercises

 ### Constants and data type conversions
 Write a small program to explore the interaction of the basic data types and constants.
-Use `prtinf()` to show the results.
+Use `printf()` to show the results.
 For instance:
 * Add or subtract from an arbitrary character value
 * Add or subtract a whole constant number to or from a floating-point number
 * What happens when you apply a character constant in an arithmetic operation? (i.e. add a `char` to a `float`?)